kenjitheman/webman/README.md

 ## Contributing

-- pull requests are welcome, for major changes, please open an issue first to discuss what you would like to change
+- Pull requests are welcome, for major changes, please open an issue first to discuss what you would like to change.

 ## License